Skip to main content

 • answer customer questions by phone, email, webchat, social media or in person

-• sell products or services and take payments
+• sell products or services and process payments

 Working environment